DevSpen/d.js-BDscript/README.md

 # d.js-BDscript #
 ## REQUIRES NODEJS VERSION 14 OR EARLIER ##
 ---------------------------------
-Install using `npm i https://github.com/Rubenennj/d.js-BDscript`
+Want to use beta version of the package?
+Use `npm i https://github.com/Rubenennj/d.js-BDscript` to install upcoming updates.

 Inspired in [Bot Designer For Discord](https://discord.gg/bot)

+Need help?
+Or hang out with other users who use this package?
+Then don't hesitate to join [here](https://discord.gg/G2DEf4TV)!

 # Base for a d.js-BDscript bot #
 ---------------------------------